kth-step/mil/README.md

   - [`milExampleSpectreOOOScript.sml`](examples/milExampleSpectreOOOScript.sml): example MIL program describing a Spectre-style out-of-order vulnerability
   - [`milMaxExeTraceExampleSpectreOOOScript.sml`](examples/milMaxExeTraceExampleSpectreOOOScript.sml): theorems for analysing the information leakage relation of ExampleSpectreOOO by using the executable IO functions.
   - [`milExampleLoopScript.sml`](examples/milExampleLoopScript.sml): example MIL program implementing a high-level loop
+  - [`milExampleBranchEqualScript.sml`](examples/milExampleBranchEqualScript.sml): program that does branch on equal, and analysis of its traces by execution
+  - [`milExampleCopyEqualScript.sml`](examples/milExampleCopyEqualScript.sml): program that does copy on equal, and analysis of its traces by execution

 - `bir`: translation from BIR to MIL with examples